THE PATH TO GLORY

 The first step we take on the path to the glory of the priesthood is that of entering the crucifixion of Jesus Christ.
 Until we willingly become part of His crucifixion, dying to our old nature, dying to the world, counting ourselves dead with Him, we may be a fine religious person but we are not on our way to the priesthood.

 Even more importantly, we cannot begin the program of judgment that leads to the first resurrection.
-It is appointed to people to die once, and after this they are judged.
-God counts our death with Jesus as being a real death—more real, in fact, than our physical death.
-As soon as we die and are resurrected in a spiritual sense, the process of judgment commences.
+It is appointed to people to die once, and after this they are judged (Hebrews 9:27).
+God counts our death with Jesus as being a real death — more real, in fact, than our physical death.
+As soon as we die and are resurrected in a spiritual sense (Romans

 God’s program of deliverance from sin focuses on our self-will.
 We begin by counting that we ourselves are dead with Christ on the cross.
 Our whole first nature is crucified.
 We declare it as a fact and then God brings situations into our life that accomplish the actual slaying of the old nature.
 Has that happened to you?